primate-inc/mono/README.md

 ## Welcome to MONO

-MONO is a framework agnostic utility library for scss.
-It helps to manage your styles between Figma Tokens and your project.
+MONO is a framework agnostic utility library for SASS.
+It helps to manage your styles between Figma and your code.

+MONO is not generating any CSS code, insteead it provides you access to Figma Variables and set of useful tools to help you reflect the designs easier in your code.

 ## Installation